The most common styling mistake we see: wearing clothes that ignore your body's proportions. Once you know your body type, you shop with purpose.

 Triangle celebrities: Jennifer Lopez, Beyoncé, Shakira

-This is the most common body type for women, and the easiest to dress once you understand the formula: dark on bottom, detailed/bright on top.
-Your defined waist is an asset - always emphasize it.
-Wide belts are your friend.
+The most common body type for women, and the easiest to dress.
+The formula: dark on bottom, detailed or bright on top.
+Your defined waist is an asset.
+Emphasize it.
+Wide belts help.

 4. Hourglass (X-Shape)